 For example, a survey finding puts Sydney on the spotlight for ranking 12th out of 20 cities in the Startup Genome Ecosystem Index.

 In fact, cities such as Ultimo, Melbourne, and Sydney are quickly emerging as preferred startup hubs.
-Survey from Startupmuster shows that Ultimo has the highest number of startups with 52 per kilometer.
+A survey from Startupmuster shows that Ultimo has the highest number of startups with 52 per kilometer.
 Next is Melbourne with 16.5 startups/km, and Sydney CBD with 15.4.

 With these facts in mind, it is only logical to highlight some of the most successful Australian startups that have taken the industry by storm.